owasp-sbot/MGraph/docs/code/mgraph/mgraph-architecture__jan-14.md

-# MGraph-AI Architecture Overview
+# MGraph-DB Architecture Overview

 ## Introduction

-MGraph-AI is a universal graph-based data transformation and manipulation system designed to provide a flexible foundation for representing and manipulating connected data structures.
+MGraph-DB is a universal graph-based data transformation and manipulation system designed to provide a flexible foundation for representing and manipulating connected data structures.
 This document outlines its core architecture, components, and design principles.

 ## Architecture Overview

 ### Three-Layer Architecture

-MGraph-AI implements a three-layer architecture that separates concerns and provides clear responsibilities:
+MGraph-DB implements a three-layer architecture that separates concerns and provides clear responsibilities:

 #### 1. Schema Layer (Base Layer)
 - **Purpose**: Defines pure data structures and validation rules